 Judge Neil Gorsuch was unanimously confirmed to the 10th Circuit Court of Appeals in 2006.

-On 31 January 2017, President Donald Trump announced his nomination for the Supreme Court: Judge Neil Gorsuch.
-Almost immediately after the announcement, Democratic senators began to voice their opposition to Trump’s nominee:
+On 31 January 2017, President Donald Trump announced his nomination for the Supreme Court to replace the late Antonin Scalia: federal appellate judge Neil Gorsuch.
+Almost immediately after the announcement, Democratic senators began to voice their opposition to President Trump’s nominee:

-Comments such as these were seen as hypocritical by some, as Gorsuch had been confirmed to the 10th Circuit Court of Appeals more than a decade earlier with very little opposition.
-Conservative outlets published articles saying that Gorsuch had been confirmed unanimously, and had the full support of Democratic senators at the time including Chuck Schumer, Joe Biden, Barack Obama, and Hillary Clinton.
+Comments such as those reproduced above were seen as hypocritical by some supporters, as Gorsuch had been confirmed to the 10th Circuit Court of Appeals more than a decade earlier with very little opposition.
+Conservative web outlets published articles saying that Gorsuch had been confirmed for his current position unanimously and had enjoyed the full support of Democratic senators at the time, including Chuck Schumer, Joe Biden, Barack Obama, and Hillary Clinton.

-A Denver Post article published a month before Gorsuch’s 2006 confirmation detailed the Denver judge’s career, and noted that he faced little opposition and that he was considered a shoo-in.
-In fact, only one Senator, Republican Lindsey Graham, questioned Gorsuch during a twenty-minute Senate committee hearing:
+A Denver Post article published a month before Gorsuch’s 2006 confirmation detailed the Denver judge’s career and noted that he faced little opposition and was considered a shoo-in.
+In fact, only one Senator, Republican Lindsey Graham, questioned Gorsuch during a twenty-minute Senate committee confirmation hearing:

-Denver native Neil Gorsuch seemed headed toward easy confirmation to the Denver-based 10th Circuit Court of Appeals after gliding through a 20-minute U.S. Senate committee hearing on his qualifications Wednesday.
+Denver native Neil Gorsuch seemed headed toward easy confirmation to the Denver-based 10th Circuit Court of Appeals after gliding through a 20-minute U.S. Senate committee hearing on his qualifications.

-Gorsuch’s confirmation was also non-controversial, only requiring a voice vote.
-However, stating that Gorsuch received the full support from all quarters may be slightly disingenuous, as individual votes were not tallied:
+Gorsuch’s actual confirmation was also non-controversial.
+However, stating that Gorsuch received the full support from all quarters may be slightly disingenuous, as individual votes were taken by voice and were not tallied:

 Gorsuch’s nomination was approved on a voice vote.
 Individual votes weren’t tallied because the nomination wasn’t deemed controversial.

-Biden and Schumer, however, were on the Senate Judiciary Committee in 2006 and, as far as we can tell, raised no objections to Gorsuch’s confirmation.
+Biden and Schumer, however, were members of the Senate Judiciary Committee in 2006 and, as far as we can find, raised no objections to Gorsuch’s confirmation back then.

-Another Congressional Service Research report, this one concerning the appointment process of for U.S. Circuit and District Court nominations, noted that while circuit court nominations require a simple majority vote, most nominees are confirmed unanimously:
+Another Congressional Service Research report, this one concerning the appointment process of for U.S. Circuit and District Court nominations, noted that although circuit court nominations require a simple majority vote, most nominees are by custom confirmed unanimously:

 Customarily, most circuit or district court nominations have reached confirmation under the terms of unanimous consent agreements.
 On this procedural track, the Senate by unanimous consent not only takes up nominations for floor consideration, but also arranges for them to either receive up or-down confirmation votes or be confirmed simply by unanimous consent.
 If a roll call vote is asked for, a simple majority of Senators voting, with a minimal quorum of 51 being present, is required to approve a nomination.